andrebell/winproxy/README.rst

   - ProxyServer
   - ProxyOverride

-The value of ProxyEnable controls the use of the following proxy settings.
-Therefore, to turn the proxy on or off, one just has to change this single value.
+If ProxyEnable is set to 0 no proxy will be used and if it is set to 1 the proxy settings specified by the other values are in use.

+Every value can be set individually or in combination with the "winproxy set" command.
+E.g., to set the server value specifically for http you can call

+  > winproxy set --http proxyserver:port

+Setting a proxy server for all protocols to 10.0.0.1 on port 8080 except for the local network and enable the proxy is achieved by

+  > winproxy set -e 1 --all 10.0.0.1:8080 -o 10.*.*.*

-Since this is so common, the command line utility provides two convinience calls to turn the proxy on and off.
+Since turning the proxy on and off is quite common, the command line utility provides two convinience calls to turn the proxy on and off.

 To turn the proxy on you have to call